Know Your Rights As An Air Traveler

 Flight troubles are a sure way to turn a good business trip bad.
 Every year, somewhere between 15 and 20 percent of flights depart and arrive late.
 Around seven bags per 1,000 passengers are lost.
-The cost isn’t just to passengers’ time: just last month, Delta experienced an epic computer outage that grounded more than 2,300 flights worldwide and cost the company tens of millions of dollars.
+The cost isn’t only to passengers’ time: just last month, Delta experienced an epic computer outage that grounded more than 2,300 flights worldwide and cost the company tens of millions of dollars.
 When air travel causes headaches, who is responsible?
 And what do they owe travelers?

 You have a lot of options the 24 hours after you find great airfare.